Campamento Santiago: Current use

-Camp Santiago is the primary training area for the United States Army, Army National Guard, United States Army Reserve and the Air National Guard in Puerto Rico.
+Camp Santiago is the primary training area for the United States Army, Army National Guard, United States Army Reserve, United States Marine Corps Reserve and the Air National Guard in Puerto Rico.
 The camp is used for Annual Field Training Exercises (FTX) each summer and for monthly drills throughout the year.
 Some Army National Guard and Army Reserve units from the Continental United States (CONUS) also come to Camp Santiago for their annual training camp.
 The only permanent units at Camp Santiago are the 1600th Ordnance Company and the 770th Transportation Company.
-United States Marine Corps Reserve units in Puerto Rico conduct field training exercises and weapons qualifications at Camp Santiago.
 The Army ROTC and the Air Force ROTC hold their semester training exercises at Camp Santiago.

 Camp Santiago is open to the general public for the annual Puerto Rico National Guard Family Day held each February.

 The Puerto Rico Rifle and Pistol Association hold their state championship every year at Camp Santiago, with participants from the military, law enforcement agencies, and civilian organizations.
 Federal and state law enforcement agencies use Camp Santiago as a support facility for operations in southern Puerto Rico.
 Military youth groups such as the Civil Air Patrol and the United States Naval Sea Cadet Corps conduct Summer Encampment at Camp Santiago.